link-foundation/use-m/README.md

 console.log(`_.add(1, 2) = ${_.add(1, 2)}`);
 ```

 Only 2 lines and now have an interactive playground for JavaScript and almost any NPM library directly in your browser's console.
 No more cloud based sandboxes required.
+Sorry VSCode, you don't have such powers yet.

 ### Network imports